romankouz/project_ceo/README.md

    3b.
 The choice of datasets include `"MNIST"` and `"CIFAR10"`.
 If time permits, a setting will be implemented such that
-       if the dataset exists in `torchvision.datasets`, the code will run with the optimizers, though optimizer conditions or convergence will be guaranteed.
+       if the dataset exists in `torchvision.datasets`, the code will run with the optimizers, though optimizer conditions or convergence will not be guaranteed.

 # Viewing Results